alcun/retro-futura/README.md

 Art print collection - 41 SVG vector originals at infinite resolution.
 Browse and preview in the gallery, download individual files for printing.

+I might even get around to painting them one day.

 ## Structure

 - `index.html` - Self-contained gallery (all SVGs inlined as base64, works fully offline)